ipcamit/libdescriptor/README.md

 ```

 `-c conda-forge` is may not be necessary, I am not sure, mainly adding it so that all dependencies are resolved correctly.
-If it gives issue please try
+If it give some issues please try

 ```shell
 conda install libdescriptor -c ipcamit